albertovpd/analysing_world_news_with_Gdelt/README.md

 # Analysing world news with the Gdelt Project.

 Here I will be attaching all my Gdelt-related leisure projects.
+List of projects:

-- Socioeconomic Portrait Project.
+**1. Socioeconomic Portrait Project.**
 - Python, SQL.
 - Full ETL in Google Cloud Platform, dashboarding.
 - Bigquery and the Gdelt Project.

-- Elon Musk influence in world news.
+**2. Elon Musk influence in world news.**
 - SQL.
 - Bigquery, the Gdelt Project, dashboarding.

-- Controversial public figures with Gdelt.
+**3. Controversial public figures with Gdelt.**
 - SQL.
 - Bigquery, the Gdelt Project, dashboarding.

 --------------------------

-### Socioeconomic Portrait Project.
+# Socioeconomic Portrait Project.
 A Google Cloud ETL.

 Is there a way of monitoring some aspects of the global crisis in Spain?
 I believe so, and this is the motivation to develop this automated **ETL** process in **Google Cloud** involving **Google Trends**, sentiment analysis and influence in news through **the Gdelt Project** and **Twitter**, from raw data acquisition to the final dashboard.
 Thanks to it, I have been fighting with credentials, permissions, storage locations, processing locations, 3rd party authentications, Cloud Functions, pipelines, trigger schedulers with different time format, Dataprep global updates, etc...
 And I learned a lot in the way, quaratine fun! :D